sqlitecloud/docs/src/pages/docs/commands/unuse-database.md

 ## Description

-The UNUSE DATABASE statement tells SQLite Cloud to close connection with the currently used database (previously set by a USE DATABASE statement).
-In no database is currently set then no error is returned.
+The UNUSE DATABASE statement tells SQLite Cloud to close the connection with the currently used database (previously set by a USE DATABASE statement).
+No error is returned if the current connection has no database set.

 ## Return